-The operator will use the information provided by participants to calculate the average net collection and treatment cost (\pm /tonne) by stream over the whole tonnage collected for which they have information.
-This will form the Base Fee (shown by a above).
-This will be escalated in proportion to the square of the scheme shortfall compared to the national target for the stream, T.
+The operator will use the information provided by participants to calculate the average net collection and treatment cost (£/tonne) by stream over the whole tonnage collected for which they have information.
+If a scheme is a member of the PBS, this will form the Base Fee (shown by \boldsymbol{a} above).
+If a scheme is not a member of the PBS, then \boldsymbol{a} above represents the weighted average of that scheme's market share of PBS costs and their remaining shortfall at the standard base fee.
+This will then be escalated in proportion to the square of the scheme shortfall (or remaining shortfall after "escalator-free" deductions) compared to the national target for the stream, \boldsymbol{T} .

-The operator will also calculate the average direct operational management cost (\pm /tonne) over the whole tonnage collected (shown by d above).
+The operator will also calculate the average direct operational management cost (£/tonne) over the whole tonnage collected (shown by d above).

-The operator will then calculate the total compliance fee to be paid by each scheme wishing to do so by adding the escalated base fee to the direct operational management cost and multiplying by the tonnage shortfall for the scheme concerned, as shown in the formula above.
-All schemes that have applied for the fee will then be notified of their individual compliance fees thus calculated by stream, and an invoice issued accordingly.
+The operator will then calculate the total compliance fee to be paid by each scheme wishing to do so by adding the escalated base fee to the direct operational management cost and multiplying by the tonnage shortfall for the scheme concerned, as shown in the formulas above.
+The direct operational management costs will not be subject to the escalator, similarly to 2016, as this was judged to be unnecessarily punitive.